iseries1/DrawPokerWX/README.md

 Each roll cost 5 points.

-Winning are calulated as follows:
+Winnings are calulated as follows:

 Jacks or Better - 5,
 2 Pair - 10,